brian-carroll/elm_c_wasm/README.md

 # Project goals
 - An experiment to try to implement Elm in WebAssembly
 - Uses C as an intermediate language
-    - Elm Compiler would output C code instead of JavaScript.
-That would be further compiled to Wasm in a second step
+    - Elm Compiler would output C code instead of JavaScript, to be further compiled to Wasm in a second step
     - Other components of the runtime such as Elm Kernel code, garbage collector, etc. would also be in C (this repo)
     - This approach means we don't have to write kernel code in WebAssembly (I've tried, it's horrible).
 Also it's a lot easier to debug the compiler if its output is C rather than WebAssembly.
 - We can't build on top of of the things the come for free in JavaScript, like first-class functions, objects, etc. We have to implement some of those things in C. Most of this is in [types.h](/src/kernel/types.h) and [utils.c](/src/kernel/utils.c)